CodeScop/Oge-Mai-Field-Guide/waterresources.md

   Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
 I am therefore listing all of them there without subareas for this part.
 Alnu is consistently present at Base Camp if you need to find them.

   - HUNTS1, HUNTS2, FOREST, DESERT
+  - Riza Battles: Velts: Dust (2000 words for 20)
   - Balance Battles: Velts: Water (1600 words for 16), Vanvri (20 minutes for 2-8)
   - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25), Insight Grows (15), Change to See (25), Growth in Friendship (50), Where Life Flows (15)

-- **Late Aug 2020 Sources Outside the Hunt:**
+- **Late Sept 2020 Sources Outside the Hunt:**

-  Late August 2020 sources are - wait for it - BLUE.
+  Late September 2020 sources are PURPLE.
+(We're focusing in on the Dust now!)

-  ...
-I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
-Look up their wordcount and infer their drops as you will.

-  - FOREST
+  - Global Battles: Vi (5 minutes for 1-4), Viyu (15 minutes for 3-14), Viyusa (25 minutes for 5-20)
-  - DESERT
+  - FOREST, DESERT
-  - Riza Battles: Furoxi, Osaril, Sparfly (may be a leftover from wings last month, may be removed)
+  - Riza Battles: Furoxi (400 words and 1 Steel Fishing Rod for 4), Knusha (1200 words, 1 Leaf Boots, 4 Rope, and 2 River Grass for 12), Sparfly (450 words for 4-5), Vota (800 words, 2 Rope, and 2 River Grass for 8), Yala (520 words, 2 Rope, and 2 River Grass for 5-6)
   - RAINA EXPEDITION:
-    - SurfaceC, SacredS Battles: Global and Hunt only
+    - SurfaceC Battles: Begala (300 words for 3), Knusha (1200 words for 12), Olea (100 words for 1), Rea & Pira (150 words for 1-2), Vaktra (700 words for 7), Vota (800 words for 8), Yala (520 words for 5-6)
-    - SwampL Battle: Rhamp
+    - SwampL Battle: Heliodae (120 words for 1-2)
-  - Balance Battles: Furoxi, Castu, Nuig, Water Rudakai
+    - SacredS Battle: Pedja (1000 words for 10)
+    - Hideout Battles: Cafodu (600 words for 6), Drau (1000 words for 10), Grongu (2000 words for 17), Kivi (100 words for 1), Wisthu (800 words for 8)
+  - Balance Battles: Furoxi (400 words and 1 Steel Fishing Rod for 4), River Goddess (5000 words for 50), Spirit Castu (550 words for 5-6)
   - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)